 Journey mapping that leads to a consistent and cohesive experience is key to attracting and keeping customers.
 A Forbes Insight study found 65% of consumers would become a long-term customer of a brand that provides a positive experience throughout an entire customer journey, from initial interest through purchase and customer service.

 Superior CX also drives superior enterprise outcomes.
 Companies that deliver exceptional CX are six times more profitable than industry peers, according to Accenture.

-For a quick, high-level overview on the customer journey, let’s start with a definition: The total of all contacts, also called touchpoints, that a customer has with your organization and brand.
+For a quick, high-level overview of the customer journey, let’s start with a definition: The total of all contacts, also called touchpoints, that a customer has with your organization and brand.

-You may be thinking you already have a good handle on this and could sit down and map it out in no time.
-Well, then, you aren’t doing it right.
-Because:
+You may be thinking you already have a good handle on all the interactions and could sit down and map it out in no time.
+Well, that’s not the best approach.

 - The journey has to be from the customer’s perspective, not the company’s.

 - The sum of the experience is greater than its parts.
-Even if some touchpoints are great, they aren’t enough to make up for others that are lacking or actually bad.
+Even if some touchpoints are great, they aren’t enough to make up for others that are lacking.

 - One size does not fit all.
-Every step of the journey should meet a particular customer’s needs.
+Every step of the journey should meet each customer’s needs.
 Millennials may want to conduct all of their interactions on their smartphones.
 Patients undergoing cancer treatment follow a different path than those having knee replacement surgery.

 Stay tuned for more from Nordis on the customer journey.
-In the meantime, please feel free to reach out at email@example.com if you have questions about the customer journey and how we can help.
+In the meantime, contact us if you have questions about the customer journey and how we can help.